uticademon/PiWeather/README.md

 mkdir .fonts in home directory

-place contents of Fonts folder into .fonts load fonts into system using: fc-cache -v -f
+place contents of Fonts folder into .fonts load fonts into system using:\n fc-cache -v -f

 # auto start browser